restinpc/Nodes-Studio/README.md

-# Nodes Studio
-### Web 2.0 Framework
+# Nodes Studio - Web 2.0 Framework
+#### Faster than Wordpress, Smarter than Joomla, Easier than Drupal.
+And it's Freeware!

 Software platform for the building Premium Web-Sites, based on PHP, HTML, CSS, MySQL, JavaScript, jQuery.

 [![](http://nodes-studio.com/img/cms/nodes_studio.png)][url]

-> Faster than Wordpress.

-> Smarter than Joomla.

-> Easier than Drupal.

-> And it's Freeware!

 Nodes Studio is a library of interface elements (framework) with integrated content management system (CMS), which is one of the most successful solutions for web development today.